VeRCYe LAI Generation

 This approach lets Google Earth Engine handle the majority of data preprocessing and exports daily Sentinel-2 Mosaics from Google Earth Engine to either a

 Google Drive or a Google Cloud Storage Bucket, from which it can be downloaded to the HPC environment for deriving the LAI product.
-The data in Google Earth Engine is the S2_SR_Harmonized
+The data in Google Earth Engine is the S2_SR_Harmonized collection, in which all data is harmonized to be in the same range, even if different processing baselines are used.

 Pro:

-- Very Fast Download in HPC environment due to high level of parallelism
+- Very fast download in HPC environment due to high level of parallelism

 - Completely free download of data